celestiaorg/CIPs/cips/cip_canoncical-blob-api-v1.md

 Hence, the current beta API will be deprecated and eventually removed from the Celestia node software.
 Parts of the current API may continue to be supported as form of an internal API, but will not be exposed publicly to developers.

-TODO: add more specif timeline for deprecation and removal
+TODO: add more specific timeline for deprecation and removal

 ## Test Cases